Btech31488/aws3tierproject/README.md

 ![3tier-step4-c5](https://github.com/Btech31488/aws3tierproject/assets/104148696/71a722d6-449e-4a90-994d-a422d321e375)

 - For the security group select `Choose existing` and select the `db-sg` that we created.
-For the AX select `us-east-a`
+For the AZ select `us-east-a`

 ![3tier-step4-c6](https://github.com/Btech31488/aws3tierproject/assets/104148696/d60cf178-0c08-4308-bfe8-baca903efd34)